 Czechs to boost security over Easter after attacks in Europe

-Policemen patrol the Old Town Square downtown Prague, Czech Republic, Wednesday, April 12, 2017.
-Czech authorities are boosting security measures across the country over Easter and Passover holidays following recent terror attacks in Europe.
+Czech authorities are boosting security measures over the Easter and Passover holidays following a series of recent terror attacks in Europe.
+Interior Minister Milan Chovanec says 500 police officers will be deployed in the capital city of Prague and elsewhere as a precaution.

 Comments